trantrung28122003/fcj-workshop-eshop/000028-Severless/content/3-writing-data-to-amazon-dynamodb/_index.md

 The **Partition key** is **required** and **cannot be changed** after the table is created.
 You can **add Global Secondary Indexes (GSI)** after the table has been created.
 {{% /notice %}}

+#### Results

+Once the `Product` and `Category` tables have been successfully created, they will appear in the DynamoDB Console under the list of available tables.